What is the background of this project?

 The new dedicated BRT lane will not take away any existing travel lanes for vehicles.
 This segment of 4500/4700 South will be widened to accommodate the new dedicated BRT lanes and will continue to have two travel lanes in each direction.
 For the rest of the BRT route, the buses will travel in the standard vehicle travel lanes (referred to as “mixed-use lanes”) like local buses currently do.

 In general, the existing transit network lacks a high‐quality, reliable, efficient, and direct transit connection from FrontRunner and TRAX to local and regional destinations in and between Murray, Taylorsville, and West Valley.
 In addition, transit service demand and the need for alternative mobility options will increase as the population in the area and Salt Lake Community College student enrollment continue to grow.

 - Provide a local and regional connection from the Murray Central TRAX and FrontRunner Station to Salt Lake Community College and the West Valley Central TRAX Station.

 - Improve transit service quality, frequency, and reliability to attract riders.

-- Potentially sustain and enhance the local economy by encouraging redevelopment and improving accessibility to existing and planned developments.
+- Sustain and enhance the local economy by encouraging redevelopment and improving accessibility to existing and planned developments.

 - Increase transit capacity and provide an alternative mode of transportation for the future population and student travel demand.

-How long will the Environmental Study Report (ESR) take to complete?
+How long will the environmental assessment take to complete?